nguyenhoangvuthan/LearningPythonBasic/README.md

-# LearningPythonBasic
+# Learning Python Basic
-#All file is practice Python Basic
+All file is practice Python basic